MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/configure-role-based-administration.md

 1. On the **Home** tab of the ribbon, in the **Create** group, select **Create Security Scope**.

 1. In the Create Security Scope window, specify a **Security scope name**.
-THe maximum length is 256 characters.
+The maximum length is 256 characters.

 1. Optional but recommended, specify a **Description** to summarize the purpose of this custom security scope.
 The maximum length is 512 characters.